THEMA-MEDIA/Dancer2-Plugin-HTTP-ConditionalRequest/README.md

 The optional 'required' turns the API into a strict mode.
 Running under 'strict' ensures that the client will provided either the eTag or Date-Modified validator for un-safe requests.
-If not provided when required, it will return a response with status 428 (Precondition Required).
+If not provided when required, it will return a response with status 428 (Precondition Required) (RFC 6585).

+When set to false, it allows a client to sent of a request without the headers for the conditional requests and as such have bypassed all the checks end up in the last validation step and continue with the requested operation.

 Sending these validators with a GET request is used for caching and respond with a status of 304 (Not Modified) when the client has a 'fresh' version.
 Remember